X

 At this point, you should have entirely created a property.
 You will receive a unique tracking code to add to your website.

-To find your tracking code in the future, simply go to Admin » Property » Data Streams.
-Select the data stream you want, and you should see the Measurement ID at the far right after the Stream Name, Stream URL, and Stream ID.
+Then, select the data stream you want.
+You should see the Measurement ID at the far right after the Stream Name, Stream URL, and Stream ID.

 google analytics wordpress stream